If recycling of tax-free cash (TFC) takes place, the TFC is treated as an unauthorised payment.

 Where recycling does apply

-On 1 June 2015 Jim takes another tax-free lump sum of £10,000 in order to further significantly increase contributions.
+One month later, on 1 June, Jim takes another tax-free lump sum of £10,000 in order to further significantly increase contributions.
 The increased contributions amount to £10,000 and are more than 30% of the contributions paid in the period starting two tax years before the tax-free cash is taken.

 The recycling rule applies to the second lump sum, resulting in a deemed unauthorised payment of £10,000.